 - A mandatory orientation meeting in Provo the day prior to departure

 - Group travel to Tel Aviv

-- A study and field trip experience in the Holy Land
+- A rigorous study and field trip experience in the Holy Land.

 As you will notice, the Jerusalem experience begins before students actually reach the Holy Land.
 We wish to emphasize that each of the above items is an integral part of each Jerusalem Center program.
 Students will be expected to participate in all of these activities.
 Please make sure you are willing to commit to the entire package as outlined above before submitting an application.
 Additional details are included in Program Information for each program.